antran89/blog/about/index.md

 - Introduction to Stochastic Processes (STATS 217)
 - Stochastic Control (EE365)
 - Probabilistic Graphical Models: Principles and Techniques (CS228)
-- Interactive Computer Graphics (CS248)
+- Interactive Computer Graphics (CS248) <a href="http://chrischoy.github.io/blog/lectures/cs248-interactive-graphics/">OpenGL samples</a>
 - Computer Vision: From 3D Reconstruction to Recognition (CS231A)
 - Design and Analysis of Algorithms (CS161)
 - The Fourier Transform and Its Applications (EE261)